GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/onboarding.md

----
-name: New team member
-about: Checklist for onboarding someone to the Tech Portfolio team
-title: ""
-labels: "g: accepted, i: misc"
-assignees: ""
----

 **NewPerson and Buddy:** Try to go through your checklists in order.

 **Buddy:** If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that someone with the correct access completes that item_.